Duet3D/wiki-content/User_manual/Connecting_hardware/Motors_tuning.md

 [M569](/User_manual/Reference/Gcodes/M569) is used to set stepper driver settings.
 The following parameters are used to enable tuning of the Trinamic drivers:

 * Dnn (firmware 2.0 and later, only applies to TMC2660, TMC22xx, TMC2160, TMC5160 and TMC5161 stepper drivers) Driver mode: 0=constant off time, 1=random off time, 2=spread cycle, 3=stealthChop or stealthChop2 (mode 3 for TMC22xx/TMC2160/TMC516x only).
-The default is spreadCycle for TMC2660, TMC2160 and TMC516x drivers, and stealthChop2 for TMC22xx.
+The default is spreadCycle for all drivers.
 In stealthChop mode the drivers will switch over to spreadCycle automatically at high speeds, see the V parameter.
 * Cnnnn (firmware 2.0 and later, only applies to TMC2660, TMC22xx, TMC2160 and TMC516x stepper drivers) Lowest 17 bits of the chopper control register value.
 * Bnn (firmware 2.02RC1 and later) Blanking time (tbl) in the chopper control register, 0 to 3.
 See the TMC driver datasheet.
 * Hnn (firmware 2.02RC2 and later) thigh parameter for those stepper driver chips that support it, e.g. TMC5160 and TMC2160.
 Send M569 P# (where # is the driver number) with no additional parameters to see how this translates into mm/sec.
 See also the V parameter.